 - a.
 Test Positive for COVID-19; or - b.
-Received a call from a Health Department Contact Tracer and are asked to quarantine or isolate; or - c.
-Have a temperature reading of 100.4 or higher or other COVID-19 symptoms.
+Have a temperature reading of 100.4 or higher or - c. other COVID-19 symptoms or unexplained illness.

 If you have ANY of the following symptoms, which can range from mild to severe illness, you are required to stay home or immediately leave Carroll Community College's campus: